Call 1 and 1B have now closed.

 Preparation of the Application

-The online application system requires the input of personal details, project title, summary and keywords, proposed secondment host and supervisor, completion of an ethics questionnaire and applicant declarations (online forms).
+The online application system requires the input of personal details, project title, summary and keywords, proposed secondment host and supervisor (or CÚRAM letter of commitment), completion of an ethics questionnaire and applicant declarations (online forms).
 Applicants are also required to upload the following pdf documents:

 - Academic CV